charlesrollin/tiny_search_engine/README.md

 #### Index Construction

 The construction of the inverted index implements the BSBI algorithm.
 It follows 2 steps:
-* Parse: build a simple inverted index for each "block" of the collection and collect statistics.
+* Parse: build a sorted inverted index for each "block" of the collection and collect statistics.
 Additionally the data is cleaned:
     * Removal of common words (using the `common_words` file provided during the class)
     * Porter2 stemming (using the `PorterStemmer` package)
 * Merge: merge the block indexes and use the statistics to refine the posting lists with weights